rvalsot/Golang/docs/my_notes.md

 __Maps__

-Are Key-Value storages.
+Are Key-Value storages; an unordered group of elements of one type, called _element type_, indexed by a set of _unique_ keys of another type, called _key type_.
 Their uninitialized value is `nil`.

 ``` go
 var myMap = make(map[key_type]value_type)     //